2023 SURF Request for Proposals

 - Contribute to the discovery of new knowledge or development of new perspectives

 Applications should be submitted through Jag$POT.
 Please read the detailed proposal guidelines by downloading the Request for Proposals.
-Start your proposal preparation using this SURF Proposal Worksheet and SURF Mentor Agreement Form (faculty mentors should submit this form instead of a letter of recommendation).
+Start your proposal preparation using this SURF Proposal Worksheet.